From quantum loop superalgebras to super Yangians: Introduction

-Inspired by the works of Conner, Guay and Ma \cite{CG,GM}, one naturally expects that there is a direct connection between (twisted) super Yangians and (twisted) quantum loop superalgebras.
-In this paper, the first target is to construct a filtered superalgebra with respect to a certain filtration of the quantum loop superalgebra, which is isomorphic to the quantum super Yangian of type $\mathfrak{gl}_{M|N}$.
-Indeed, we use the fact that the $\mathbb{A}$-form of quantum loop superalgebra tends to the related universal enveloping superalgebra as the classical limit $q\rightarrow 1$.
-Owing to the certified non-super version \cite{D1,L}, the fact is commonly accepted, while there are still not a systematic proof for super case.
-For this reason, it is necessary to study on the $\mathbb{A}$-form in the first part of this paper.
-The second main goal is to generalize a similar result to twisted case.
-In order to investigate twisted case, we need to introduce a new twisted quantum loop superalgebra to approach the twisted super Yangian in \cite{BR}.
-Our work of this part is to prove that this twisted quantum loop superalgebra shares many important properties with non-super case \cite{MRS}, especially PBW theorem.
-For orthosymplectic Yangians $\mathrm{Y}(\mathfrak{osp}_{M|N})$, we will treat it in an upcoming paper.
+Inspired by the works of P. Conner, N. Guay and X. Ma \cite{CG,GM}, one naturally expects a direct connection between (twisted) super Yangians and (twisted) quantum loop superalgebras.
+In this paper, our primary target is to construct a filtered superalgebra with respect to a certain filtration of the quantum loop superalgebra, which is isomorphic to the quantum super Yangian of type $\mathfrak{gl}_{M|N}$.
+Indeed, we use the fact that the $\mathbb{A}$-form of quantum loop superalgebra converges to the corresponding universal enveloping superalgebra in the classical limit.
+While this fact is widely accepted in the certified non-super version \cite{D1,Lus}, there are still not a systematic proof for super case.
+Hence, our initial focus in this paper is to study the $\mathbb{A}$-form.
+The second major goal is to extend a similar result to twisted case.
+To exploring twisted case, we introduce a new twisted quantum loop superalgebra that allows us to approach the twisted super Yangian described in \cite{BR}.
+As for orthosymplectic Yangians $\mathrm{Y}\big(\mathfrak{osp}_{M|N}\big)$, we will address them in an upcoming paper.